longoodr/deep-field/README.md

 # Deep Field
+Deep Field is my attempt to answer the question: "given an arbitrary batter and pitcher matchup in Major League Baseball, is it possible to predict the probabilities of what will happen when they face each other at the plate?"

+I attempt to answer this question by compiling a database of every play in modern Major League Baseball and training a neural network on computed performance statistics for every seen matchup.
+It sees the outcome of every matchup, and its goal is to predict a probability distribution over the nine possible outcomes.

+The nine considered outcomes are:
+* Strikeouts
+* Lineouts
+* Groundouts
+* Walks
+* Singles
+* Doubles
+* Triples
+* Home Runs

+These outcomes were chosen because they are "field agnostic", i.e. these outcomes don't depend on who is on base or who is fielding.
+This means things like double plays are counted as their corresponding outs, because if there hadn't been someone on the field, the result would have been its corresponding out.
+This also means that errors are treated as outs.
+Any other play that does not fall under one of these outcomes is ignored.

 ### Scraping
 `deepfield/scraping/scraper.py` is a script that will scrape games from www.baseball-reference.com into a database named `stats.db`.